Tertho1/multi-platform-bot-system/SetupGuide.md

-# Multi-Cloud Bot System Setup Guide
+# Multi-Platform Bot System Setup Guide

 Welcome to the Multi-Cloud Bot System!
 This guide will help you get started with setting up and deploying the system.